BerMu147/DevOps_Clusters/README.md

-# 2 Clusters

-Work that was done as DevOps so far.
+# Contabo for service and container management

-Linux VMI are used for this work, as the files indicate
+Linux VMI are used for work, as the files indicate
-- Cluster of 3 nodes (dev)
+- Cluster of 3 nodes (dev-main)
-- Cluster of 2 nodes (assistant)
+- Cluster of 2 nodes (dev-assistant)

-This directory contains files that were related to company resources, but without exact data.

-Examples and code snippets are free for use if they can help.
+Examples and code snippets are free for use.

-Check / Refer to instructions.md file for better understanding and overview of Clusters.
+Refer to overview.md for Repository content overview